etiennerognin/matSINDy/README.rst

 $$ \\dot \\tau = \\sum_i \\beta_i f_i(\\tau, \\nabla U) $$

 where $\\nabla U$ is the velocity gradient tensor.
 The `upper-convected Maxwell model`_ is a concrete example.
-What other constitutive laws can we find from data?...
+What other constitutive laws can we find from data [#]?...

 .. _`upper-convected Maxwell model`: https://en.wikipedia.org/wiki/Upper-convected_Maxwell_model